nickv2002/Imperial-Assault-Skirmish-Map-Project/ReadMe.md

 ### Frequently Asked Questions
 * **How can I create some other mix of printable maps?** [Groups for each wave and all the tournament rotations been pre-generated](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets).
 Otherwise, the source code & files are all available as part of this GitHub project: download the project and edit the Python script to create a group you'd like to print (Wannabepudge has made a [guide to help](https://community.fantasyflightgames.com/topic/253553-imperial-assault-printable-skirmish-map-project/?do=findComment&comment=2960950)).
 * **Who’s credited for making these maps?** *Jabba's Palace* and maps predating *Jabba’s Realm* were made by Ibsh.
-Other were made by Nick by combining scans from Ibsh’s & Leacher with tile-retouching from Stephan, EvadGonzo, Oslatir, Paul Windram, Lorunks, and Fabiofotomoto.
+Other were made by Nick by combining scans from Ibsh’s & Leacher with tile-retouching & assembly from Stephan, EvadGonzo, Oslatir, Paul Windram, Lorunks, Fabiofotomoto, and El_Lalotreto.
 * **I found an mistake in the maps.** Please double check with the rules and original map insert.
 After confirming, please [Create an Issue](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/issues/new) on GitHub or let Nick know at the contact info below.
 * **How can I help** If you're good with image-editing, please get in touch before you create anything so we can share resources and avoid duplicating work accidentally.
 We'll need lots of help to finish the rest of the *Heart of the Empire* maps and there's lots to do to improve the quality of existing tile scans.